 To flush or not to flush, that is the question.
 It does not seem like a difficult dilemma.
 Everyone knows what is supposed to go down a toilet.
-But that isn't exactly what always ends up at the Athens-Clarke County Water Reclamation Facilities.
+But that "stuff" isn't always what ends up at the Athens-Clarke County Water Reclamation Facilities.

-Often times items make it to our facilities that have the power to wreak havoc with our machines and equipment.
-The flushed unflushables lead to sewer backups along our pipe lines.
-These disruptions in the flow of wastewater create wear and tear on our systems, with the potential to create increased maintenance costs for the city of Athens.
+Often times items that have the power to wreak havoc with our machines and equipment make it to our facilities.
+The flushed "unflushables" lead to sewer backups along our pipelines.
+These disruptions in the flow of flushed water create wear and tear on our systems, with the potential to create increased maintenance costs for the city of Athens.
 Other times the backup appears a little closer to home, with sewage seeping up through a bathtub or toilet in your own home.

 But we have the power to prevent this by remembering one simple rule.